-The assessment technique of criteria has not been specified in any of the official policies shared with us.
+The assessment technique for other criteria is not expressly provided in any of the official policies shared with us.

-1.Assessment methodologies may be prescribed in relation to each criterion for Accelerated Promotion as District Judges.
+- Assessment methodologies may be prescribed in relation to each criterion for Accelerated Promotion as District Judges.
 Where it appears that some criterion cannot be quantitatively measured, either the same may not be included in the list of criteria or in the alternative, may be given minimal weightage.
-Such criterion may instead be considered as part of eligibility conditions.
+Such criterion may instead be considered as part of eligibility conditions. - 2.
+In relation to the assessment of ACRs for Accelerated Promotion as District Judges, if weightage has been awarded to an ACR rating of Poor, the same rating should be officially included in the ACR proforma.
+Currently, the lowest rating in the ACR proforma is Average